- Prostate Screening Is An Effective Detection Strategy

 - How to Minimize the Risk of Prostate Cancer

 September is prostate cancer awareness month!
 More than 3 million American men are living with prostate cancer.

 Roughly 12.5% of men will be diagnosed with this particular disease at some point in their life.
 But, the cancer rates are changing.

 New prostate cancer cases have been declining by 3.1% a year from 2009 to 2018.
-Given the 5-year relative survival rate of 97.5%, early diagnosis is now more important than ever.
+Given the 5-year relative survival rate of 97.5%, timely diagnosis remains essential for effective prostate health.

 That’s where increasing cancer awareness comes in handy.
-Health advocates and experts have designated a month for the disease with the sole purpose of boosting public awareness of the impact of prostate health.
+Health advocates and experts have designated a month to raise awareness about prostate health and related issues.

 This includes the importance of prostate cancer screening and prostate education.
 As well as the need for additional research on prostate complications.